Glycol Ethers Charter

 Oxygenated Solvents Producers Association (OSPA)

-The European producers of Glycol Ethers, members of OSPA, wish to recall by this charter the commitments and actions that that are being undertaken to avoid the risks linked to glycol ethers classified toxic for reproduction.
+The European producers of Glycol Ethers, members of OSPA, wish to recall by this charter the commitments and actions that are being undertaken to avoid the risks linked to glycol ethers classified toxic for reproduction.

-Glycol Ethers are solvents which constitute of a varied family of more than 30 different substances.
+Glycol Ethers are solvents which constitute a varied family of more than 30 different substances.

 They have similar physical properties but do not demonstrate all the same technical characteristics nor the same toxicity profiles.
 This is why they are not interchangeable and this is why a large number of Glycol Ethers are put on the market for sale.
 Some Glycol Ethers are sold in large; others only in low quantities and several are even not produced at all.